AI Outreach Automation

 Damage comparison:

-Setup: Attacker intercepts credentials during transmission (MITM attack).
+Setup: an attacker intercepts credentials during transmission (a man-in-the-middle attack).

 Intercepted: username + password (every connection)